sag2021/KDE_sphere/README.md

 # Coordinates

 Coordinates on the sphere must be specified in spherical polar coordinates.
 The polar angle (theta) must be in the range [0,PI], with
 0 at the north pole, and the azimuthal angle (phi) should be in range [0,2*PI].
-Obviously both should be in units of radians.
+Both should be in radians.

 # Requirements